 A+ Pages (for the most part) aren’t free.
 In that respect, they’re unique to any other element of the Amazon product page.
 For that reason, there’s a similarly unique need to substantiate their ‘purchase’ by maximizing their potential impact.

 By nature, A+ Pages assist in adding relevant content to assist in organic search, and they’re typically used on some level to add a branded look and feel to the product page, but their impact shouldn’t stop there.

-A well-designed, fully developed A+ Page can do much more by helping to increase conversion rates and maximizing cross-sell opportunities.
+A well-designed fully developed A+ Page can do much more by helping to increase conversion rates and maximizing cross-selling opportunities.

 Here are a few simple paths to increasing the beneficial effects of your A+ Pages: